onflow/flow-go/pkg/language/docs/language.md

             }
         }
     }
-}
 ```

+In our transaction code, we will import the above file to use it in our code.
 Transactions can refer to local code with the `import` keyword,
 followed by the name of the type, the `from` keyword,
 and the string literal for the path of the file which contains the code of the type.